masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ---
 name: lab-database-challenge-4
-# 👩‍💻 Challenge 8.4: Use the Web App With Vault
+# 束窶昨汳サ Challenge 8.4: Use the Web App With Vault
 * In this lab, you'll use the web application with Vault.
 * You'll also rotate the encryption key.
 * Instructions: